Who Should Attend

 Total costs to attend a PSA Train-the-Trainer Course will vary.
 Set costs include PSA educational materials for trainers ($75) and a Certificate of Course Attendance issued by AFDO ($50).
 Those that want to become a PSA Lead Trainer will incur an additional cost to cover the additional PSA Lead Trainer certificate and supplemental application process.
 All other training costs (such as venue and meals) will vary depending on location and availability of funding.

 If you choose to become a PSA Lead Trainer, the PSA Lead Trainer Supplemental Application will cost $325 for non-profit organizations and $500 for for-profit organizations.
 This fee covers the cost of the PSA Lead Trainer Review Committee member’s time reviewing and approving applications, as well as any time spent conducting follow-up interviews with applicants.
+The PSA Lead Trainer Supplemental Application fee is in addition to the cost of attending the PSA Train-the-Trainer Course.

 Opportunities to Attend PSA Train-the-Trainer Courses